M6a5x98/LocalPost/README.md

 # Posts
-A post sytem for my friend Shidan
+A post sytem for my friend diwch🥪
 Js for client and server.

 ## Help